10 Typography Design Tips for 2022

 2. No More Than Two

 Combining fonts is a common practice in typography but it can be tricky.
 There are several aspects to consider when putting fonts together.
-Stay with one but no more than two fonts.
+So, of all the typography design tips I could offer, one of the most useful is to choose one but no more than two fonts.
+When it comes to typography, too many variations can reduce the design’s impact.

 If you decide to use two fonts, pick one font for headlines and another for body text.
 You can use a bold or italicized version of one of these for calls-to-action or other lines that you want to stand out.